Nick-Mul/mso_for_MoLeR/README.md

 pip install molecule-generation
 ```

-The package is installed into the moler-env conda enviroment with as mso
+The install this modification of winter's mso into the moler-env conda enviroment with as mso
 ```
 git clone mso_for_MoLeR
 cd mso_for_MoLeR